Pi4J/pi4j.github.io/content/examples/jbang/bme280_temperature_humidity_pressure.md

 #### Check the I2C Wiring

 After the wiring has been completed, you can check if the device is connected correctly by checking if the I2C device is detected.
-Make sure I2C is enabled on the Raspberry Pi.
-In the terminal run `sudo raspi-config' and enable I2C in the "Interface Options".
+Make sure I2C is enabled on the Raspberry Pi, as mentioned before.
 When everything went OK, you should now see that a device is detected on I2C address 0x77:

 ```shell
 $ i2cdetect -y 1